 More than 150 years ago, German immigrants cut trees, cleared the land and built the first buildings on Lakeland's campus.
 There was no electricity, no running water and no football team - just total dedication to higher-level education.
-The commitment and spirit of these persistent people live on at Lakeland in a vital and growing campus of academic excellence and in an electric spirit that drives programs to higher and higher levels.
+The commitment and spirit of these persistent people lives on at Lakeland in a vital and growing campus of academic excellence and in an electric spirit that drives programs to higher levels.

 Our commitment to education goes far beyond the classroom, as we offer our students the opportunity to make a difference and help others.
 Lakeland students lead the call for a cleaner environment, smarter recycling, providing shelter and food for the poor and the fight against cancer and other diseases.
 Community service is part of the DNA of Lakeland students.

 Our student-athletes are a force to be reckoned with, as our men's and women's teams and individuals compete in NCAA Division III baseball, basketball, cross country, football, golf, soccer, softball, tennis, track and field, volleyball and wrestling.

 The best way to experience Lakeland is to visit the main Lakeland University campus or a center near you.

 - High school students can choose a Preview Day date and register for special sessions with other high school students.
 Or choose another day that works better for you, and we'll set up a schedule that includes the things you would most like to see and do.
 You can contact Lakeland Admissions at 920-565-1022 or